link375/JoomlaLMSCourseTracker/README.md

 mod_jlms_course_tracker.php

 Actively monitors the DOM for ready, mousedown, mouseup events.
-When they are executed an ajax call is made the the helper.php file through joomla's com_ajax module.
-The returned values from the ajax call are then inserted into the html elements on default.php.
-This file will also set the default.php file as the template to be rendered when the module is in use.
+When they are executed an ajax call is made to the helper.php file through joomla's com_ajax module.
+The returned values from the ajax call are then inserted into the html elements on default.php. mod_jlms_course_tracker.php will also set the default.php file as the template to be rendered when the module is in use.

 default.php